 This route passes the northern docklands, through a rural linear village, to the new suburbs and the historic core of Purmerend, returning through a reclaimed lake-bed polder, and along a 19th-century ship canal.
-41 km, 4-5 hours.
-Revised March 2017.
+41 km, about 4 hours.
+Revised February 2019.

 start at the main ferry landing behind Centraal Station (Route 9 also starts here).
-Take the free ferry to Buiksloter weg: there are two or three boats on this route, about every 5 minutes
+Cross by the NDSM ferry – less frequent than the other ferries.
+It departs every 15 minutes (30 minutes off-peak).

-This was the former Shell complex, with laboratories and chemical plants.
-The old main laboratory (A-Lab), visible from the bridge, is now used by startups and a Clink hostel.
-The former Shell offices have been rebuilt as the ADAM tower, with a revolving restaurant, hotel, clubs, and restaurants.
-The northern docklands are on former estuary floor, reclaimed around 1875 – the original sea dike is further back from the river.
+The docklands are on former estuary floor, reclaimed around 1875 – the original sea dike is further back from the river.
 The land was reclaimed for agriculture, but it was ideal for the industrial expansion after 1890.
-A strip of dockyards, factories and chemical works developed along the northern shore.
+A strip of dockyards, factories and chemical works developed, cutting off the later housing from the IJ.

-further on, the road bends right, and then follows the bank of a canal, with houseboats.
+on the other side, turn left.
 You are now on the former northern sea dike of the IJ estuary.

 further along the dike road, there is a pumping station on the right, Gemaal Kadoelen.
-In fact, two: one 19th century, and its 1987 replacement.
+Two, in fact: one 19th century, and its 1987 replacement.